 - All Full Papers must be in the format of the Guidelines for Authors.
 Submissions that are not presented in the required formats will not be considered.

-The deadline for submissions to the Pre-Conference Commission Seminars is midnight (your time), November 4, 2021.
+The deadline for submissions to the Pre-Conference Commission Seminars is midnight Pacific time, November 12, 2021.
 Late submissions will not be accepted.

 Applicants will be notified of the results of the review process for presentations on or before February 28, 2022.

 Successful applicants must confirm participation as presenters, by registering as a delegate for the pre-conference seminar no later than May 15, 2022.
 Should successful applicants not comply with this requirement, their submission may be withdrawn from the program.